Openly gay NFL draft choice Michael Sam proposes to boyfriend

-LOS ANGELES (Reuters) - Michael Sam, the first openly gay man drafted by an NFL team, has become engaged to the man he kissed on television after he was chosen last year by the St. Louis Rams, he said on social media on Friday.
+LOS ANGELES, Jan 16 (Reuters) - Michael Sam, the first openly gay man drafted by an NFL team, has become engaged to the man he kissed on television after he was chosen last year by the St. Louis Rams, he said on social media on Friday.

 Sam, who is no longer with a team in the National Football League, posted a photo of himself on Facebook kneeling before his boyfriend Vito Cammisano and presenting him with a ring.
 The two were vacationing in Europe at the time.